The ultimate guide to process factory performance

 - TOC – common sense and technical tools for bottleneck removal and system optimisation

-A customised Continuous Improvement program that cherry-picks the best of the Big 3, selected on the basis of the unique needs of your operating environment, is the best way to go.
+A customised improvement platform that cherry-picks the best of the Big 4, selected on the basis of the unique needs of your operating environment, is the best way to go.
 This is particularly true for the process industry.

-Setting up a Continuous Improvement program for the process industry is good for 5 reasons;
+Setting up an improvement platform for the process industry is good for 5 reasons:

 - Culture – most operators in the process industry are observers, see above, and lets face it this can be boring!
 Creating a culture of improvement using an overarching program is helpful in creating employee engagement, demonstrating that the business is interested in improving work environments and offering employees a way of engaging with the broader business.

-- System – labour percentages in the process industry are much lower than the parts manufacturing and assembly business so creating a systematic and efficient way of driving Continuous Improvement through precious and limited resources is worthwhile.
+- System – labour percentages in the process industry are much lower than the parts manufacturing and assembly business so creating a systematic and efficient way of driving improvement through precious and limited resources is worthwhile.

-- Spring board – creating the Continuous Improvement program with all the systems, procedures and training creates a springboard for many future change initiatives that need to be introduced to a production platform.
-It offers a ready-made sytem for disseminating and receiving information, distributing training, and eliciting operator engagement during projects.
+- Springboard – creating the improvement platform with all the systems, procedures and training creates a springboard for many future change initiatives that need to be introduced to a production platform.
+It offers a ready-made system for disseminating and receiving information, distributing training, and eliciting operator engagement during projects.

-But there are 5 vital ingredients that are missing from standard Continuous Improvement packages, which leads us into the not so good.
+But there are 5 vital ingredients that are missing from packaged improvement packages, which leads us into the not so good.